Air Conditioner is Not Cooling

 The cooling process starts with refrigeration.
-Your AC unit uses a chemical, called refrigerant, that vaporizes as it absorbs warm air and expels heat energy.
-The system uses this chemical to take out the heat from inside of your home and releases this heat outside.
+Your AC unit uses a chemical called refrigerant that vaporizes as it absorbs warm air and expels heat energy.
+The system uses this chemical to take out the heat from inside your home and releases this heat outside.

 Now, your refrigerant travels to the outdoor unit, where your compressor increases the chemical’s temperature.
 Once it reaches the condenser coil, the heat is released outside.